sign-language-assessment-services/frontend/README.md

     - [Cygwin](https://www.cygwin.com/)
   - **MacOS**: bash is already pre-installed
   - **Linux**: In nearly all distributions, bash is already pre-installed
+- [Docker](https://www.docker.com/) if you want to run the app in a Docker container

 ## Build automation: `./go`